PRODUCTION VALUE

 - dividing 8-hour daily rate by 8, you’ll get rate of one normal hour

-- crew rates are divided into four categories depending on the length of the production:
+- crew rates for film productions are divided into four categories depending on the length of the production:

 - 2-10 days